 Small business owners might feel overwhelmed by the new regulatory landscape, but FinCEN compliance is vital for avoiding penalties and contributing to a transparent financial system.
 Business owners need to understand BOI reporting and stay aware of other FinCEN requirements, particularly if they work in cash-intensive industries or handle high-value transactions.

-Compliance isn’t just a legal duty — it also helps protect the business and its customers from fraud or other financial threats.
+Compliance also helps protect the business and its customers from fraud or other financial threats.

 FinCEN’s very purpose requires an approach that’s continuously evolving, responding to new criminal strategies and financial crises.
 So it’s important for small businesses to regularly check for updates to their reporting requirements.

 The BOI reporting process didn’t even start until January 1, 2024.
-Reporting companies will need to pay special attention to the due dates for the BOI report as things get going.
+If enforcement of the CTA resumes, reporting companies will need to pay special attention to the due dates for the BOI report as things get going.
 Businesses that started before January 1, 2024, have until January 1, 2025, to file the BOI form.
 Businesses that start during the 2024 calendar year need to file within 90 days of their business approval.
 Last but not least, any companies that get started after January 1, 2025, will need to file a BOI report within 30 days.

 Are you a small business owner looking for help with your BOI report?
 ZenBusiness has you covered.
 Our BOI report filing service can help you navigate this FinCEN requirement with ease.